danielcrimp/embeddings-exploration/README.md

 #### Thoughts

-This is a dinky example, but provides decent evidence that at least this model has the semantic resolution(?) required to make retrievals of the sort we expect from a traditional database.
+This provides some evidence that at least this model has the semantic precision required to make retrievals of the sort we expect from a traditional database - at least in a very simple example with countries and capitals.

 I should note that we've made a bold assumption here that we can determine a universal relation vector for countries and capitals based on a simple average.
-In reality the relation would **have** to vary based on the input vector.
-In short - the similarity search we used to jump to the nearest word is doing a lot of work here.
+In reality the relation would vary based on the input vector - in 300 dimensions the odds of the translation being consistent are minute.
+In short: the similarity search we used to jump to the nearest word is doing a lot of work here.

 The incorrect guesses are my favourite - many guesses seem to point toward the most populous city in the country.
 Anecdotally, I know a lot of humans mistake Auckland and Sydney for capitals.
 Interestingly, in one case - Peru - the model selects instead the capital of its neighbour, Ecuador.